jhap1982/giveituruguay/1996/1996-02-06 - CoreStates Spectrum, Philadelphia, PA, USA/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Night of the Thumpasorus Peoples part of
+2. Night of the Thumpasorus Peoples part of
-Suck My Kiss
+3. Suck My Kiss
-Give It Away
+4. Give It Away
-Jean-Pierre tease
+5. Jean-Pierre tease
-Aeroplane
+6. Aeroplane
-Warped
+7. Warped
-Walkabout
+8. Walkabout
-Come as You Are tease
+9. Come as You Are tease
-Backwoods
+10. Backwoods
-Tearjerker tease
+11. Tearjerker tease
-My Friends
+12. My Friends
-Sound and Vision part of
+13. Sound and Vision part of
-Higher Ground
+14. Higher Ground
-Pea
+15. Pea
-One Big Mob
+16. One Big Mob
-If You Want Me to Stay tease
+17. If You Want Me to Stay tease
-Coffee Shop
+18. Coffee Shop
-Don't Touch That Stereo tease
+19. Don't Touch That Stereo tease
-Under the Bridge
+20. Under the Bridge
-Me and My Friends
+21. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Deep Kick
+22. Deep Kick
-Nevermind
+23. Nevermind
-Manic Depression jam
+24. Manic Depression jam

 ## Notes